Symptoms of vaginal thrush

 Your pharmacist or GP can help you decide which treatment will be best for you.
 Pregnant or breastfeeding women shouldn't take the capsules.

 Care should be taken when using an applicator during pregnancy to avoid potential damage to the cervix.
-Some women prefer to insert pessaries by hand when pregnant.
+Some women prefer to put pessaries in by hand when pregnant.

 You can also get creams to apply to the skin surrounding the entrance of your vagina.
 These can help relieve itchiness and soreness, although you may find that an ordinary moisturiser works just as well.